2023 Tour de Guelph FAQ

 Q: Can you explain the registration fees for individuals and families?

-Your registration fee gives you ride support, rest stops with food and water, nutritious lunch and an event T-shirt for the first 500 registered riders.
+Your registration fee gives you ride support, rest stops with food and water and a BBQ lunch.

 Individual prices are charged per rider for families and teams.